Back to: LINQ Tutorial For Beginners and Professionals

 LINQ SelectMany Method in C# with Examples

-- What is Linq SelectMany Method?
+- What is LINQ SelectMany Method?

-What is Linq SelectMany Method?
+What is LINQ SelectMany Method in C#?

-The SelectMany Method in LINQ is used to project each element of a sequence or collection or data source to an IEnumerable<T> type and then flatten the resulting sequences into one sequence.
-That means the SelectMany Projection Method combines the records from a sequence of results and then converts it into one result.
-If this is not clear at the moment, then don’t worry we will understand this with Examples.
+The LINQ SelectMany Method in C# is used to project each element of a sequence or collection or data source to an IEnumerable<T> type and flatten the resulting sequences into one sequence.
+That means the SelectMany Projection Method combines the records from a sequence of results and then converts them into one result.

 Example to Understand LINQ SelectMany Projection Method using C#: